 Nonetheless, it felt like the brand kinda disappeared from vaper radar for a year or two…releasing a score of quality products, only, not ones that really made headlines: until late last year, when the Speeder series hit the shelves, Aspire reared its head and then, this thing of beauty, the magnificent Aspire Skystar Revvo seemed to take over social media channels, sleek, altogether unique and altogether sophisticated…looking.
 It seems, like Aspire is back with a bang.

-The question is really, does it vape as good as it looks?
+The question is really, does it vape as good as it looks and is it a worthy addition to our recommended vape mod list?

 Well, what you might not know about this round edged, retro and sexy as hell kit, is that it’s not just an individual on the surface.
 Aspire is back with a revolutionary innovation, in the form of the Revvo Tank, with its RADIAL coil system.